 OPAC CLW properties "Deff" CLW properties Set profiles(:)%clw_scheme = 1 Set profiles(:)%clw_scheme = 2 Specify vertical profiles of Properties are available for one CLW type.
-Specify the vertical profile of concentrations for one or more cloud concentration in, say, profiles(:)%cloud(1,:) liquid water types (see Table 24 NB RTTOV will sum CLW concentrations in profiles(:)%cloud(1:5,lay) for below) in each layer lay . profiles(:)%cloud(1:5,:) Specify a vertical profile of CLW effective diameter in profiles(:)%clwde(:) or otherwise leave zero to use the Martin et al (1994) effective diameter No explicit dependence on water parameterisation. effective diameter: clwde(:) and Min eff. diameter: 10μm when using Martin et al parameterisation, otherwise clwde_param are ignored.
+Specify the vertical profile of concentrations for one or more cloud concentration in, say, profiles(:)%cloud(1,:) liquid water types (see Table 25 NB RTTOV will sum CLW concentrations in profiles(:)%cloud(1:5,lay) for below) in each layer lay . profiles(:)%cloud(1:5,:) Specify a vertical profile of CLW effective diameter in profiles(:)%clwde(:) or otherwise leave zero to use the Martin et al (1994) effective diameter No explicit dependence on water parameterisation. effective diameter: clwde(:) and Min eff. diameter: 10μm when using Martin et al parameterisation, otherwise clwde_param are ignored.
 2μm Max eff. diameter: 52μm

-Table 21.
+Table 22.
 Summary of cloud liquid water particle parameterisation options and associated parameter limits.

-Baum ice properties Baran 2014 or 2018 ice schemes Set profiles(:)%ice_sch eme = 1 Set profiles(:)%ice_scheme = 2 or 3 Specify ice effective Specify parameterisation for effective No explicit dependence on ice effective diameter: diameter in microns diameter in icede(:) and icede_param are ignored. for each layer in Set profiles(:)%icede_param profiles(:)%icede(:) 1 = Ou and Liou (1995) 2 = Wyser (1998) (recommended) 3 = Boudala et al (2002) 4 = McFarquhar et al (2003) and ensure profiles(:)%icede(:) is zero.
-Min eff. diameter = 10μ m Min T = 193.157 K Max eff. diameter = $120 \mu m$ Max T = 273.127 K Min IWC = $4.984E-5$ g i m -3 Min IWC = $6.0E-06 \text{ g m}^{-3}$ Max IWC = 0.1831 g m^{-1} 3 Max IWC = $1.969466 \text{ g m}^{-3}$ Only effective diameter limits are imposed in the code. at colder temperatures than Min T the ice optical properties asymptote, so it is reasonable to apply the optical properties at this minimum for colder temperatures
+В aum ice properties Baran 2014 or 2018 ice schemes Set profiles(:)%ice_sch eme = 1 Set profiles(:)%ice_scheme = 2 or 3 Specify ice effective diameter in microns for each layer in profiles(:)%icede(:)Specify parameterisation for effective diameter in Set profiles(:)%icede_param 1 = Ou and Liou (1995) 2 = Wyser (1998) (recommended) 3 = Boudala et al (2002) 4 = McFarquhar et al (2003) and ensure profiles(:)%icede(:) is zero.
+No explicit dependence on ice effective diameter: icede(:) and icede_param are ignored.
+Min eff. diameter = 10μ m Min T = 193.157 K Max eff. diameter = 120 Max T = 273.127 K Min IWC = $4.984E-5 \text{ g m}^{-3}$ Min IWC = $6.0E-06 \text{ g m}^{-3}$ Max IWC = 0.1831 g m^{-3} Max IWC = $1.969466 \text{ g m}^{-3}$ Only effective diameter limits are imposed in the code. at colder temperatures than Min T the ice optical properties asymptote, so it is reasonable to apply the optical properties at this minimum for colder temperatures

-Table 22.
+Table 23.
 Summary of ice particle parameterisation options and associated parameter limits.

 Parameterisation Applicability 1 = Ou and Liou (1995) Developed for cirrus clouds, depends on temperature, RTTOV restricts temperatures to the range -60 to -20°C when applying this parameterisation.
 2 = Wyser (1998) Developed to represent ice cloud in large-scale models, depends on temperature and ice water content, no details given on T or IWC limits.
 This is the recommended option based on comparisons to observations carried out with RTTOV.
 3 = Boudala et al (2002) Based on observations of high latitude cirrus, depends on temperature and ice water content, the paper gives the following explicit limits though they are not applied within RTTOV: IWC in the range 0.001 to 0.45g/m 3 , temperature in the range -40 to 0°C. 4 = McFarquhar et al (2003) Based on observations of tropical cirrus anvils produced by deep convection, depends on ice water content, the plots in the paper suggest the observations went up to $\sim 1g/m^3$ but no limits are applied by RTTOV.

-Table 23.
+Table 24.
 Applicability of ice effective diameter parameterisations.